MC-kit/mckit/CONTRIBUTING.rst

 There are also scripts to setup virtual environment: ::

-    - Linux:   reset-pyenv-env.sh
+    - Linux:   tools/reset-pyenv-env
-    - Windows: reset-conda-env.bat
+    - Windows: tools/reset-conda-env.bat

 From wheel: ::